Applied Social Research Doctorate

 Our Applied Social Research Doctorate is designed to transform the way you think as a professional and ensure you can make a powerful impact in your field.

 If you’re an experienced professional who wants to advance your expertise and broaden your career opportunities, this course is an ideal match.
 From the outset, you’ll gain high-quality research skills that can be immediately applied in the workplace and refined through access to seminars and advanced training opportunities.
 You’ll also benefit from the guidance of our expert staff and your interaction with fellow professionals and executives from a range of social science backgrounds.

 The course is highly flexible and attendance is kept to a minimum to ensure you can fit your studies around your career.
-You’ll also have the opportunity to fine-tune your Doctorate based on your profession – choosing one of six pathways:
+You’ll also have the opportunity to fine-tune your Doctorate based on your profession – choosing one of the following pathways:

 - social work

 - drug and alcohol studies